Quansight-Labs/ndindex/docs/slices.md

   $$
   </div>

-- The rule does work for negative `start` and `step`, but only if you think about it correctly.
+- The rule does work for negative `start` and `stop`, but only if you think about it correctly.
 The correct way to think about it is to reverse the
   indices: